mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1b.md

 ### Goal

-To take a previously deployed microservice and demonstrate how to view logging and metrics.
+To take a previously deployed microservice and demonstrate how to bind it to backing services.

 <!--more-->